nicinabox/nicinabox.com/source/_posts/2009-4-19-geektool-scripts.markdown

 71.11% sys,
 6.67% idle{% endcodeblock %}

-h3.
-Unread Gmail
+### Unread Gmail

 This script requires a username and password.
 You must edit it before use.
-Replace @USERNAME@ & @PASSWORD@ with your username and password. _Credits to Greg Newman._
+Replace `USERNAME` `PASSWORD` with your username and password. _Credits to Greg Newman._

 {% codeblock %}
 gmail